Antisymmetry-breaking-coupling-enhanced sensing of quantum reservoirs: Conclusion

-The generalized dephasing model can also be well used for quantum sensing of other quantum reservoirs such as Ohmic-family reservoirs~\cite{Benedetti2018,Sehdaran2019,Bahrampour2019,Tan2022,Ather2021}.
-It is worth noting that the antisymmetric coupling breaking allows for the encoding of information about key parameters of the Ohmic-family spectral density such as the cutoff frequency and the reservoir coupling strength into the phase factor of the generalized dephasing qubit.
-Our work opens a way for supersensitive sensing of quantum reservoirs. \acknowledgments J. B. Yuan was supported by NSFC (No. 11905053), Scientific Research Fund of Hunan Provincial Education Department of China under Grant (No. 21B0647) and Hunan Provincial Natural Science Foundation of China under Grant (No. 2018JJ3006).
-Y. J. Song was supported by NSFC (No. 12205088).
+The generalized dephasing model can also be well used for sensing of other quantum reservoirs such as Ohmic-family reservoirs~\cite{Benedetti2018,Sehdaran2019,Bahrampour2019,Tan2022,Ather2021}.
+It is worth noting that the ABC enables the encoding of key parameters of the Ohmic-family spectral density, such as the cutoff frequency and reservoir coupling strength, into the phase factor of the generalized dephasing qubit.
+Our work opens a way for supersensitive sensing of quantum reservoirs. \acknowledgments J. B. Yuan was supported by NSFC (No. 11905053) and Scientific Research Fund of Hunan Provincial Education Department of China under Grant (No. 21B0647).
+L. M. Kuang was supported by NSFC (Nos.
+12247105, 1217050862, and 11935006) and the science and technology innovation Program of Hunan Province (No. 2020RC4047).
+Y. J. Song was supported by NSFC (No. 12205088) and Scientific Research Fund of Hunan Provincial Education Department of China under Grant (No. 21B0639).
 S. Q. Tang was supported by Scientific Research Fund of Hunan Provincial Education Department of China under Grant (No. 22A0507).
-Z. H. Peng was supported by NSFC (No. 11405052) and Hunan Provincial Natural Science Foundation of China under Grant (No. 2020JJ4286).
-L. M. Kuang was supported by NSFC (Nos.
-12247105, 1217050862, and 11935006) and the science and technology innovation Program of Hunan Province (No. 2020RC4047). \begin{widetext}
+Z. H. Peng was supported by NSFC (No. 11405052) and Hunan Provincial Natural Science Foundation of China under Grant (No. 2020JJ4286). \begin{widetext}